Bucks survive shaky free-throw shooting to edge Mavs 112-109

 Those free throws were particularly noteworthy on a night when nobody could connect consistently from the foul line.

-The Bucks were 12 of 25 on free throws, with Giannis Antetokounmpo going 1 of 10 and missing all seven of his fourth-quarter attempts.
+The Bucks were 12 of 25 on free throws, with Giannis Antetokounmpo going 1 of 10.
 Dallas was 6 of 13.

 “He’s just got to keep working through the free-throw line, continue to put the time in, grow his confidence and step up and make them,” Budenholzer said.

 Antetokounmpo still scored 31 points as the Bucks won their fourth straight.
-Luka Doncic had 28 points and 13 rebounds for Dallas, which also got 22 points from Tim Hardaway Jr.
+Luka Doncic had 28 points, 13 assists and nine rebounds for Dallas, which also got 22 points from Tim Hardaway Jr.

 The Mavericks entered the night having won 11 of the last 14 regular-season meetings with the Bucks.
 Dallas also swept two preseason matchups in Milwaukee last month.